About Me

 Dr. Lee is the founder and director of Eunice Lee Cello Studio in McLean, Virginia, and has served as a judge for the New York International Competition.
 She also served as a Teaching Artist and Cello Faculty member at the Mason Community Arts Academy of George Mason University.
 She is a member of several professional organizations, including the Music Teachers National Association (MTNA), Virginia Music Teachers Association (VMTA), Maryland State Music Teachers Association (MSMTA), Northern Virginia Music Teachers Association (NVMTA), Suzuki Association of the Americas (SAA) and Washington Music Teachers Association (WMTA).

-Dr. Lee earned her Doctor of Musical Arts in Cello Performance from Stony Brook University under the guidance of Colin Carr, a Master of Music and Artist Diploma from the Yale School of Music under Aldo Parisot, and a Bachelor of Music from Korea National University of Arts under Myung-Wha Chung.
+Dr. Lee earned her Doctor of Musical Arts in Cello Performance from Stony Brook University under the guidance of Colin Carr, a Master of Music and Artist Diploma from the Yale University School of Music under Aldo Parisot, and a Bachelor of Music from Korea National University of Arts under Myung-Wha Chung.
 She has completed comprehensive Suzuki training (Units 1–10), Suzuki Early Childhood Education, and additional pedagogical studies through the School for Strings in New York City and the Chicago Suzuki Institute.
 She also studied extensively with Eric Bartlett, cellist of the New York Philharmonic and faculty at The Juilliard School.